• Skip to main content

 Chatfield Reservoir.
 Photo: Vicki Devine

-Chatfield is a sizable reservoir that allows motorized and non-motorized boating, including standup paddle boarding.
-With 1,500 surface acres to explore, it shouldn’t be hard to find a spot to yourself.
+Chatfield is a sizable reservoir that allows motorized and non-motorized boating, including standup paddleboarding.
+With 1,500 surface acres to explore, it shouldn’t be hard to find a spot for yourself.

 While the Chatfield Marina rents pontoon boats on-site, you’ll have to go through Colorado Watersports for SUP rentals.
 They are located at the park’s Swim Beach and Roxborough Cove.